Liouville hypersurfaces and connect sum cobordisms: Notation and definitions

 to get a new symplectic cobordism whose concave boundary is $(M',\xi')$ and whose convex boundary is a contact manifold $(M'',\xi'')$ obtained from $\Mxi$ via surgery.
-This procedure is called \emph{Weinstein handle attachment} along $L$ \cite{Weinstein:Handles}.
+This procedure is called \emph{Weinstein handle attachment} along $L$ and is due to Weinstein \cite{Weinstein:Handles}.
 When $k=n+1$, the submanifold $L$ is Legendrian and the handle attachment is often called \emph{Legendrian surgery}.